shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

 We can assign RBAC permissions to an IAM user by binding mapped Kubernetes User in `aws-auth` i.e `dev-user` to a `ClusterRole`/`Role`.

-Let's create a `ClusterRoleBinding` to bind Kubernetes user `dev-user` to the `developer-cluster-role`:
+1. Create a `ClusterRoleBinding` to bind Kubernetes user `dev-user` to the `developer-cluster-role`:

     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1beta1